10 Simple Steps to Get Started with a Reverse Mortgage

 An excellent FHA mortgage program, see how to get started with a reverse mortgage in ten simple steps.
 Read our common-sense overview.

 The first, and most important step is education and fact finding.
 This is a very important step because it will dispel the many misconceptions you, your family and/or your trusted financial advisors may have about the program.
 It will also help you understand your options and give you the peace of mind to proceed with confidence.
-1st Reverse Mortgage USA® is highly qualified to answer any and all questions about this government-insured program.
+Cherry Creek Mortgage is highly qualified to answer any and all questions about this government-insured program.
 Please do not hesitate to let us know how we can be of assistance.

 Once you are satisfied that a reverse mortgage could be a solution to your financial needs, we will provide you with a list of the HUD-approved reverse mortgage counselors in your area.
 As a safeguard, prior to proceeding with your transaction, HUD requires that you meet with a counselor for approximately one hour to once again review all the information about a reverse mortgage.
 You have the option for any family members you choose to accompany you to this meeting; however, the lender may not attend with you.
 The counselor will provide you with a Certificate of Counseling which is our permission to proceed with your reverse mortgage.
 If completing your counseling by phone is better for you, we will provide the information you need to make those arrangements.